denisechendd/Kaggle/Contradictory, My Dear Watson/README.md

   - Parameter Tuning Approach <br>
   The `mask_type_probs` parameter is tweaked through the parameter tuning.
 The `mask_type_probs` parameter is set with the tuple (a, b, c).<br>
   a: the proportion to be replaced by the mask token. <br>
-  b: the proportion to be kept as it it. <br>
+  b: the proportion to be kept as it is. <br>
   c: the proportion to be replaced by a random token in the tokenizer's vocabulary. <br>
-  **The loss function is calculated by the sparse categorical cross entropy.**
+  **The loss function is calculated by the sparse categorical cross entropy.** <br>
+  In the mask_type_probs=(0.8, 0.1, 0.1), the train and validation loss is around 1.1.
+On the other hand, regarding the mask_type_probs=(0.3, 0.6, 0.1),
+  the train loss is around 1.1, and the validation loss is around 1.05.
+The model with the mask_type_probs=(0.8, 0.1, 0.1) is overfitting.
+When the proportion to be replaced by the mask token is higher, the model performance is much better.
     - mask_type_probs=(0.8, 0.1, 0.1)

     Epochs | Train Loss | Valid Loss